Filtration for the Removal of Suspended Solids from Cooling Water Used in Power Generation

 - Phoenix animation – The animation shows the basic principle of operation.

-- EZ Clean Phoenix video - The narrated video explains and allows you to see how the Phoenix works; and you can see how all debris is removed during backwash when the Spring Filter opens and shimmers
+- Phoenix video - The narrated video explains and allows you to see how the Phoenix works; and you can see how all debris is removed during backwash when the Spring Filter opens and shimmers

 - Tornado animation – View the Tornado in operation.